ucozlab/react-redux/guide-2-container-components/README.md

 }
 ```

-This would do the trick but now the child component must access the user's name like this: `this.props.user.name`

-On the parent, we could do this instead:
+This works but the child component must access the name by doing `this.props.user.name`.
+It might be nicer to just be able to type `this.props.name`.
+But in order to have that option, we would have to itemize and list each property when we pass them into the child component:

 ```js
 // Parent Component's render method